The Nine Muses of Greek Mythology

 9. Urania or Ourania – (Heavenly One) – Muse of astronomy

-More often than not the muses were to be found in the company of Apollo, who governed conceptions not unlike those of the muses, such as music, light, eloquence and poetry.
+More often than not the muses were to be found in the company of Apollo, who ruled over conceptions not unlike those of the muses, such as music, light, eloquence and poetry.

-Originally, the muses were the patron goddesses of poets, who at the time, if they wanted to have musical backing as they recited their work, were forced to also become musicians.
+Originally the muses were the patron goddesses of poets, who at the time, if they wanted musical backing as they recited their work, were forced to also become musicians.

 Gradually the muses came to symbolize all the liberal arts and were regarded as the divine inspiration for poetry, lyric, song and dance as well as the artist and the artisan.